lldap/lldap/example_configs/dolibarr.md

 ##To import ldap users into the dolibarr database (needed to login with those users):

 Navigate to  Users & Groups -> New Users
-Click on the blank form "Users in LDAP database", you will get te list of the users in the group filled above.
+Click on the blank form "Users in LDAP database", you will get the list of the users in the group filled above.
 With the "GET" button, you will import the selected user.

 ##To enable LDAP login:

-Modify you conf.php in your dolibarr folder in htdocs/conf Add those lines:
+Modify your conf.php in your dolibarr folder in htdocs/conf Add those lines:
 ```
 // Authentication settings